 USPSA and IPSC shooting are the most popular forms of practical pistol competition world-wide.
 They emphasize speed, accuracy, tactical skill, and creative problem-solving.

-Shooters compete in six divisions:
+Shooters compete in eight divisions:

 - Production: Double-action or striker-fired handguns, caliber 9mm or larger, with limited modifications.
 These are mostly carry guns, similar to the IDPA SSP division.
 There is an approved list located online.

 - Revolver: Six-shot double-action revolvers with iron sights and unported barrels.
 Revolvers with higher capacity, optics, or ports can compete in Production or Open divisions